captionpoint/captionpoint-plays/MESMERIZED-ASL.md

 King Louis seems too fancy to fight.

 ---
+class: cyan
 ## BEN:
 Much too fancy!
 But his gold will buy ammunition, food and supplies for our suffering soldiers.

 ---
+class: cyan
+## BEN:

-If I help the king with his mess... ...perhaps he will help us with ours.
+If I help the king with his mess... perhaps he will help us with ours.

 ---